 6. Ghost – Parekh and Singh

-There is something strikingly unique about these boys from Kolkata, dressed in well-cut pastel -coloured suits, with a practised deadpan.
+There is something strikingly unique about these boys from Kolkata, dressed in well-cut pastel-coloured suits, with a practised deadpan.
 Their lyrics evoke a dreamy parallel city where the world is often turned upside down, animals roam wild and teenage love and hate collide.

-This song from their album ‘Ocean’,( a nine-song album full of sleepy but bright pop melodies, along with a host of music videos).
-From the colour of socks to type of guitar to lyrics.
+This song is from their album ‘Ocean’,( a nine-song album full of sleepy but bright pop melodies, along with a host of music videos).
+From the colour of socks to the type of guitar to lyrics.
 One will always be curiously interested in the design aspect.
 To guess, it may be a chute for its listeners to quench their thirst for something unique because music is consumed visually too.

 Read More – 50 Best Indie Songs of all time

 Whenever one hears their music, it compels them to be happier, bells-and-whistles space.
 There’s almost an adolescent quality to it, and you feel younger and happier.
 That’s what they are known for, they convey.
 One of the Best Indian Indie Songs ever.

 7. Udd Gaye – Ritviz